KARNATISAITHARUN/documentation/using-ocular/ocular-quick-start.md

 cpg.dependency.toJson |> "/tmp/dependencies.json"
 ```

-dumps dependency information into the file "/tmp/dependencies.json" in JSON format.
+dumps complete dependency information into the file "/tmp/dependencies.json" in JSON format.

 Fields of the CPG can be queried using regular expressions.
 So, to determine whether an application uses the
 Spring framework, a quick query is